-The adage that blondes have more fun is acceptable for brunettes who haven’t had their hair chemically altered, but what about those girls that wanted to go the curly route and perm their hair?
+The adage that blondes have more fun is acceptable for brunettes who haven’t had their hair chemically altered, but what about those girls who wanted to go the curly route and perm their hair?

 Some gals are going for the total transformation, and they want curly locks with blonde hair afterward.
 But can you bleach your hair after you’ve already put a perm in it?